greglook/hoard/README.md

 Hoard
 =====

+> Some pithy quote about a dragon's hoard.

-Hoard is a command-line tool for incrementally managing secure, encrypted backups of your important files.
+Hoard is a command-line tool for managing backups of your important files.
+It is designed to securely store backup snapshots of a directory tree in _untrusted storage mediums_ like a portable drive or a cloud provider.

 ## Design

+Hoard is built around three concepts - storage _repositories_, file _archives_, and snapshot _versions_ of those archives.

+### Concepts

 git-like index into a content-addressed store of files, but all the objects are encrypted